gladex/WavePrognosis/README.md

 - Addtional file 4: The full results of GO analysis about the CC term.

 - Addtional file 5: The full results of GO analysis about the MF term.

+- Addtional file 6: (STAD) Comparisons on the proposed method, classic LASSO and wavelet-based methods with diverse predictors.